ThorstenDoherr/searchengine/SE/searchengine.md

 **s** - the minimum absolute identification potential of the connected nodes (score)
 **p** - percentile of s (always between 0 (lowest score) and 100 (highest score)

 The directed network, is transformed into an undirected network.
 If the reverse direction does not exist for a connection, the respective identity is zero.
 This means that the **min** value is zero when the candidate as a search term does not retrieve the original search term.
 This is the case, when the original search term is weak (consisting of few, common words) while the candidate has more on offer.
 The network can be completed by enforcing bi-directional connections with the <b>mirror</b> and the <b>research</b> function, which will provide a **min** value even below the threshold.
 This is only necessary for very complex rule sets, which are rarely beneficial given the blunt assumptions that have to be made about the data.
-The **max** value of a connection is always larger than zero because otherwise there would not be a connection.
+The **max** value of a connection is always larger than zero because otherwise, there would not be a connection.
 The score related variables **s** and **p** are based on the nodes and not the connection.
 In most cases, the rules will refer to the **min** variable and rarely to the **max** variable because the latter is redundant as the connection is already constituted by a high threshold.
 A rule is a logical expression based on the connection parameters attached to an activation limit designated by the **\@ ** symbol.
 For example

 <code>min >= 90 @ 5</code>